FUN WITH CORN: 2015 SUBARU WRX E85 ETHANOL CONVERSION

 Knock Resistance – The first of these properties is octane also known as knock resistance.
 This property is basically the fuel’s resistance to combustion which actually makes it burn slower.
 A slower burn means we get to start the burn sooner before the combustion becomes uncontrolled.
 This advance in ignition timing allows for serious power gains even at the same boost levels as gasoline.

 Cool Combustion – Along with this slower burn we have really cool (literally) thermal characteristics of all alcohols, they burn very cold.
-Colder burn means lower engine temperatures and lower exhaust gas temperatures.
-This cooling effect is very important on the 2015 WRX due to the high intake temperatures it tends to see due to its poor intercooling design.
+Colder burn means lower engine temperatures and lowers exhaust gas temperatures.
+This cooling effect is very important on the 2015 WRX due to the high intake temperatures it tends to see due to its poor intercooler design.
 This is another reason the engine became so much more efficient on the switch to e85, even sustained highway driving saw lower manifold inlet temperatures by about 8 degrees on two days with the same ambient temperature.

 Evaporative Cooling – While in boost this cooling effect is amplified because the ethanol cools the charge similar to an intercooler through an evaporative cooling effect.
 The basic laws of thermodynamics state that colder air is a denser air (or charge as we call it), denser charge means more oxygen molecules to burn at the same boost level which means more horsepower!
 See where we’re going here?